zixindh/yt/README.md

    - Install Qwen Coder and ensure the `qwen` command is available in your PATH
    - Ensure `qwen` command is accessible from your terminal

-2. **"FFmpeg not found"**
-   - Install FFmpeg and ensure it's in your system PATH

-3. **"CUDA out of memory"**
-   - The app will automatically fall back to CPU if GPU memory is insufficient
-   - Consider using a smaller Whisper model by modifying the code

-4. **"Model download failed"**
+2. **"Apify actor failed to process the video"**
+   - Check your Apify API token configuration in the code
+   - The video might not have subtitle tracks available on YouTube
    - Check your internet connection

-   - Ensure you have sufficient disk space (~1GB for Whisper model)
+3. **"No transcript found in the video"**
+   - The video might not have subtitle tracks available
+   - Check if the video has captions enabled (CC button)
+   - Try a different video with available subtitles

-5. **"Qwen Code timeout"**
+4. **"Qwen Code timeout"**
-   - The text might be too long for processing
+   - The transcript text might be too long for processing
-   - Try with shorter videos or break long transcripts into smaller chunks
+   - Try with shorter videos or shorter transcripts

-6. **Slow processing**
-   - Use shorter videos for faster results
-   - Consider using GPU if available (modify code to use GPU)
+5. **"Module 'apify_client' not found"**
+   - Install the apify-client package: `pip install apify-client`
+   - Make sure you're using the correct Python environment

 ### Getting Help